madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 ## So what's the right technique to build a theme nowadays?

 It seems like old and new techniques are clashing together.
-There are a lot of ways to build with WordPress: block themes, the classic PHP driven templating or WordPress as a headless CMS feeding a frontend of our choice via its REST API or WPGraphQL.
+There are a lot of ways to build with WordPress: block themes, the classic PHP driven templating or WordPress as a headless CMS feeding a front-end of our choice via its REST API or WPGraphQL.

 I wouldn't worry too much about that: ==Whatever is right for the project==.
 No visitor cares what the website was built with, and most customers don't care either.
 Of course, I communicate exactly what I do and recommend and why I think this is the best solution for the customer.
 In the end, what really matters is the quality of the product.